jshepdevelopment/JasonShepherdHangDroid/README.md

 Support for guessing words of any length.
 Various UI enhancements.

-Credits:
-Jason Shepherd - Developer
+Developed by Jason Shepherd

 Rod Buhler - Instructor

-Graphics:
-Alexey Buzdin - Androidify

 Licence:
 MIT Licence